GeneMAP-Research/genemapimputationservice/README.md

 }
 ```

+The above two scripts are only edited once to setup the workflow on a new cluster.

+The next script is the job configuration script which will be updated each time a different job is to be run

-3. >
+3. > nextflow.config

-The following tutorial will describe clearly how to prepare the workflow and run it on a new cluster
+The following tutorial will describe clearly how to use the nextflow.config file to run jobs

+A. PHASING WITHOUT REFERENCE (NO IMPUTATION)
+  - Make the following changes
+    ```

+    ```